 - Academic: consists of public or private higher education establishments awarding academic degrees, public or private non-profit research organisations whose primary mission is to pursue research, and International European Research Organisations

 - Non-Academic: includes any socio-economic actor not included in the academic sector and fulfilling the requirements of the Horizon Europe Rules for Participation.
-Examples (not exhaustive) include: industry (SMEs etc.), charities, NGOs, government/public bodies, national archives, libraries, etc.
+Examples (not exhaustive) include: industry (SMEs etc.), charities, NGOs, government/public bodies, museums, hospitals, libraries, etc.

-An organisation can participate as a Beneficiary or a Partner Organisation:
+An organisation can participate as a Beneficiary or an Associated Partner:

 - Beneficiaries participate fully in the network, hosting and training researchers and receiving a portion of the project budget to fund the full costs of this participation.